almadoro/react-just/docs/guide/getting-started.md

 ## What is React Just?

-React Just is the simplest way to use React with React Server Components ([server components](https://react.dev/reference/rsc/server-components) and [server functions](https://react.dev/reference/rsc/server-functions)).
+React Just is the simplest way to use React with React Server Components (Server Components and Server Functions).

+## Pre-requisite knowledge

+This documentation assumes you're somewhat familiar with React, [Server Components](https://react.dev/reference/rsc/server-components) and [Server Functions](https://react.dev/reference/rsc/server-functions).

 ## Try It Out Online